-HD108 Introduction to Human Development 3 credits (fall and spring)
+HD108 Introduction to Human Development

 Introduction to Human Development explores the nature of human growth and development from the very beginnings of life to its culmination.
 Attention is focused on lifespan developmental issues and themes, research methods, genetics, prenatal development, infancy and childhood, adolescence, adulthood, and dying and death.
 The inter-relatedness of physical, cognitive, personality, and social developments within each life stage is emphasized, as well as how major theories of human development guide researchers in the field today.